 Scope of Functional Planning Study

-The objectives of a Functional Planning Study are to:
+The objectives of the Functional Planning Study were to:

 - Improve overall traffic operations at this junction